altizure/dev-docs/en/api-reconstruction.md

 ### 3. Start the reconstruction
 Send a GraphQL request with the required project id, with an optional coupon id.
-The project id is obtained from either the mutation: createProject or query: my.projects.
+The project id is obtained from either the mutation: `createProject` or query: `my.projects`.
-The coupon id (if any) is obtained from query: my.coupons.
+The coupon id (if any) is obtained from query: `my.coupons`.
 This step would cost coin if it is a pro project (without coupon).